DIY Kids Easter Hats Ideas for School

-At the end of Term 1 each year, our Kindergarten and Year 1 classes make Easter hats to wear at our annual junior school Easter Hat Parade.
-The children plan for and make their own hats, and although it can get quite messy and even a bit hectic (especially when the hot glue gun makes an appearance), this tradition at our school is something my students and I look forward to each year.
+The children plan and create their own hats, and although the process can get quite messy and a bit chaotic (especially when the hot glue gun makes an appearance), it’s a highlight of the term that my students and I look forward to every year.

 How-to-Make-Easter-Hats-for-the-Easter-Hat-Parade.jpg